mandurisaimounika/network-speed-using-gcloud/README.md

 - Then select New Service Account -> service account name
 - Select JSON format and Create
 - Download the .json file in your system
-- Later in terminal where you are executing this function git "exportGOOGLE_APPLICATION_CREDENTIALS='YOUR_DOWNLOADED_JSON_PATH'"
+- Later in terminal where you are executing this function git "export GOOGLE_APPLICATION_CREDENTIALS='YOUR_DOWNLOADED_JSON_PATH'"

 ## Installation
 ```bash